Symbian9/solvespace-docs/docs/navigation.rst

 **shaded view of solid model**
   The 3D part is displayed as an opaque solid, with lighting effects to give the impression of depth.

-This icon may be used to hide that view.
+  This icon is used toggle that effect on or off.

 **edges of solid model**
   Lines are drawn wherever two different surfaces of the solid model meet.
 If edges are shown but shaded is hidden, then a wireframe display results.
 The display of meshes may be noticeably slower when edges are shown.
 The display of NURBS surfaces will not be noticeably slower when edges are shown.

   The color of the edges may be set in the line styles.

 **triangle mesh of solid model**
+  Use this icon to show the triangles on the model.

   The 3d model of the part consists of many triangles; for example, a rectangular face is represented by two triangles.
-Use this icon to show the triangles on the model.

   This is a good way to see how fine or coarse the mesh is before exporting it.

 **hidden lines**
   With the part in a given orientation, some of the lines in the part